 Staff should follow the School's normal referral processes when there are concerns about children who may be at risk of being drawn into terrorism, as set out above.
 This may include a Prevent referral or referral to the local authority Children's Social Care depending on the level of risk.
-However, if staff have concerns that there is an immediate/significant risk of a child being drawn into terrorism they must call 999 or the Hampshire Prevent line on 0300 5551384.
-Advice and support can also be sought from the Prevent Lead and the local authority Children's Social Care.
+However, if staff have concerns that there is risk of a child being drawn into terrorism they should call the National Prevent line on 0800 011 3764.
+In an emergency, they must call 999.